 Материалы вебинара "Коннективизм как теория обучения" LMS, PLE, VLE, ILS & SCORM – Navigate the Acronym Minefield.
 InShare15 We’ve always been a little acronym happy in the world of online learning.

 The inevitable explosion of web technologies has led to a mangled pile of nearly incomprehensible acronyms swimming around in many of today’s trendiest headlines and articles.
 So what is all this stuff about, and why all the hype / excitement etc. around the latest wave of acronyms?
 Below is a simple summary, along with a little context.
+LMS: Learning Management Systems (LMS) are not new.
+The LMS has been the bane of existence for trainers and eLearning pros for ages.
 Is the LMS Dead?
 Web-based learning and collaboration tools are driving a new breed of learning management.

 The role of open educational resources in personal learning environ...
 Technology I Use Everyday as an Educator.
 Recently, a colleague asked me what technology I use each day and how does it help me or my students.